EECS150/asic_labs_fa21/project/final.md

 8. What is the post-place-and-route runtime (in seconds) of each benchmark?
    *Use the number of cycles from RTL simulation, and minimum clock period to meet timing for place-and-route (design doesn't have to pass post-PAR simulations with this clock period).*

+9. If there are bugs in your design still, explain what is working and what isn't.
+What was your debugging process?
+Where are the bugs localized?

-9. Explain any other optimizations you made for your design.
+10. Explain any other optimizations you made for your design.

-10. Is there anything you would like to tell the staff before we grade your project?
+11. Is there anything you would like to tell the staff before we grade your project?

 If you worked with a partner you do not need separate reports.
 If you are having issues with your